 Short courses are great for actors who need to refresh their skills, or for people who are new to acting.
 The cost of these classes can range from a few dollars per class to a few thousand dollars per course.
 Decide on how serious you are about the course to decide whether the tuition fee is worth it for you.

 Again, private acting coaching can range hugely in price.
 For instance, if you’re looking for a private coach for your child, you may be charged around $50 per session, whereas professional actors can pay up to $300 for private coaching.
 The average price for a private coach is around $100.

-Training to be an actor is not cheap.
+When considering how much acting classes cost, keep in mind that professional, quality training to be an actor is not cheap.
 Popular schools will likely be more expensive, as their courses are likely to be as well.
 Acting also comes with a range of other expenses to consider, such as headshots, showreels, and taking time out of work for auditions and classes.
 If you are serious about pursuing acting as a career, consider your tuition fees as an investment – to maximize your potential and be the best actor you can be, you will need to commit to an excellent training program.
 Schedule a time to audit a class at Open City Acting Studio today and find out why our students are landing roles in Hollywood consistently.